fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 ---------------------------------------

 This is used to select what type of algorithm is used within a specific software.
+For a full list of available minimizers for each algorithm type, see :ref:`minimizer_types`.
 The options are:

 * ``all`` - all minimizers